alebarp/alebarp.github.io/_pages/about.md

 I am a senior research associate at the Alan Turing Institute working on geometric statistics and deep learning as part of [Turing-Roche parthnership]([https://www.turing.ac.uk/research/research-projects/alan-turing-institute-roche-strategic-partnership]).

 I did the MMathPhys course at the University of Warwick and Part III of the Mathematical Tripos at Cambridge.
-I then decided to move into statistics for my PhD at Imperial College London (despite not knowing what a random variable was).
+I then decided to move into statistics for my PhD at Imperial College London (despite not knowing what a random variable was). s